Short term loans.

 Will I get accepted?

 Each lender will have varying acceptance criteria and the decision on whether or not they will accept your application lies solely in their hands.
 It is crucial when comparing your options that you consider lender’s acceptance criteria and ensure you fit the bill before you apply.
 By not doing so you risk being declined, which apart from the annoyance will harm your credit file and reduce your chances of being accepted elsewhere.
 If you're in any doubt then don't apply.
-You can check your chances of acceptance with each lender by completing a Choose Wisely Eligibility Check.
+You can check your chances of acceptance with each lender by completing a Choose Wisely Smart Search.
 Still unsure?
 In-depth information on each provider featured on Choose Wisely can be found in our loans product library.

 What are the alternatives?